 There are many reasons why we give, and just as many benefits to both others and ourselves as a result.

-The Prince George Community Foundation is now accepting Letters of Intent for the Fall grant cycle.
+The Prince George Community Foundation is now accepting grant applications for the Fall grant cycle.

 The application period will remain open until Monday, November 16th, 2015.